The key to a successful email marketing campaign lies in ensuring the right message reaches the right person at the right time.

 There are several tools available for planning an email marketing campaign.
-Trello and the likes help with not just planning, but also brainstorming and making sure all the stakeholders of the campaign are on the same page.
+Trello, Asana or alternatives help with not just planning, but also brainstorming and making sure all the stakeholders of the campaign are on the same page.

 4. Create the email copy and design

 Tools to use: Wunderlist or ActiveCollab.